ebingrav/avwiki/Ether_Link.md

 ## Comments

-Wizards can gain Ether Link by reading the [ spellbook](:Category:Spellbooks "wikilink") [Rediscovering Ether, Book 1 In A 3 Part Series](Rediscovering_Ether,_Book_1_In_A_3_Part_Series "wikilink").
+Wizards can gain Ether Link by reading the [ spellbook](:Category:Spellbooks.md "wikilink") [Rediscovering Ether, Book 1 In A 3 Part Series](Rediscovering_Ether,_Book_1_In_A_3_Part_Series "wikilink").

 Each ether spell is a self only spell that has a duration of around 12